 - How likely is it to come back? (numbers and statistics)

 - Is there anything I can do to keep it from coming back?

 - How will I know if it’s back?
-For this question, ABC diagnosis has created useful infographics for you to know what to look fo
+For this question, ABC diagnosis has created useful infographics to know what to look for.

 Did you know that the OWise app has a question list function in which you can enter these questions and more, so you don’t forget anything when you go to your next appointment?

 Paying attention to your emotions is key21.
 Acknowledge your fears and pay attention to how you are feeling.
 Make sure you get help with emotional stress.
 Do you often feel overwhelmed or find emotions interfering with your life?